 So why spend your money to come here?
 Firstly there is the amazing Himalayan landscape, where snowcapped peaks rise above shadowy gorges cloaked in primeval forests.
 Taking up prime positions in this picture-book landscape are the majestic fortress-like dzongs and monasteries.
 This unique architecture embodies Buddhist culture and sets the scene for spectacular tsechus (dance festivals).
 Then there are the textiles and handicrafts, outrageous archery competitions, high-altitude trekking trails, and stunning flora and fauna.
 If it's not 'Shangri La', it's as close as it gets.

 Why I Love Bhutan

-By Lindsay Brown, Author
+By Lindsay Brown, Writer